bigb123/tumblr-client/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Turn on verbosity level
+  -h, --help            show this help message and exit -v, --verbose         Turn on verbose mode
   -l LOG, --log LOG     Path to log file.
 Useful with --verbose option -d, --delete          Delete file rather than store it in sent foler